 ANSWER: The 'shaking' and the 'falling out' have been happening ever since Mrs. White was held up as a prophet.
 In fact, Joseph Bates said in 1849 that the shaking had begun.
-As early as 1845, people stopped associating with the Whites as they became aware of the fallacies in Mrs. White's teachings and problems with other SDA doctrines supported by her.
-Here is a tiny list:
+As early as 1845, people stopped associating with the Whites as they became aware of the fallacies in Mrs. White's teachings and became aware of problems with other SDA doctrines that were endorsed by her.
+Here is a tiny list of some who left:

-Over the years, the "best and brightest" of SDA theologians, leaders, and evangelists have left the church.
-The SDA church has an astonishingly high apostasy rate (as admitted by their own Adventist Review magazine).
-To apply the Biblical term "shaking" to those who have left the SDA Church is a travesty.
-Many people left the SDA Church after they discovered the truth of the SDA Church was not Bible-based truth at all, but was merely based upon the writings of a prophet who failed the 7 Biblical Tests of a Prophet.
+Over the years, the "best and brightest" of SDA theologians, leaders, and evangelists have left the sect.
+The SDA sect has an astonishingly high apostasy rate (as admitted by their own Adventist Review magazine).
+To apply the Biblical term "shaking" to those who have left the SDA Corporation is a travesty.
+Many people left the sect after discovering the truth of the SDA Corporation was not entirely Bible-based, but included doctrines based on the writings of a prophet who failed the 7 Biblical Tests of a Prophet.

-ANSWER: Ellen White had a "vision" in which the Advent believers were travelling up to heaven on a path.
+ANSWER: Ellen White had a "vision" in which the Advent believers were travelling up to heaven on a pathway.
 Some people stumbled off the path and fell down into darkness and ended up lost.
 As frightening as this may seem, this is not how the Bible represents salvation.
 Rather, it is the typical teaching of a cult.
 They try to frighten people into thinking they will be lost if they leave the cult.
 There is no truth to it.
-Adventists have tried to make salvation about the denomination you attend by claiming all other churches are "Babylon" and "fallen."
-Such a notion of salvation is foreign to the Bible.
-Salvation is by grace alone through faith alone in Jesus Christ alone, regardless of what denomination you choose to attend.
+SDAs have tried to make salvation about the denomination you attend by claiming all other churches are "Babylon" and "fallen."
+Such a notion of salvation is foreign to the Bible which talks about "One Lord, one faith, one baptism" (Eph 4:5).
+Salvation is by grace alone through faith alone in Jesus Christ alone, regardless of what denomination a person chooses to attend.
 Obviously, some denominations are more Bible-based than others, and a wise soul will choose carefully, guided by the Holy Spirit.